 I’m keeping note that the process is not very user-friendly and will bring that up in our internal dev discussion.

-As for the Unity apps, I believe @oliver would have better answers than me.
+As for the Unity apps, I believe @anon93010335 would have better answers than me.

 Ok, so I have connected the pen to another laptop before and I’m guessing this might be why I’m having trouble finding it in the dashboard app.